 AFTD Chief Executive Officer: Susan Dickinson, MSGC

-As CEO of AFTD, Ms. Dickinson has ultimate responsibility for AFTD’s management of the Registry.
-Susan has led AFTD as CEO since 2008 and served on the Management Committee of the FTD Disorders Registry from its inception in 2016 to the management transition in 2020 with AFTD as the new managing member.
+As CEO of AFTD, Susan has ultimate responsibility for AFTD’s management of the Registry.
+She has led AFTD as CEO since 2008 and served on the Management Committee of the FTD Disorders Registry from its inception in 2016 to the management transition in 2020 with AFTD as the new managing member.

 Chief Financial Officer: Christine Stevens, MBA

 As FTDDR CFO, Christine is responsible for the design and oversight of appropriate financial controls, cash and investment management, engagement and management of auditors, and the annual audit and 990 preparation.
 In addition, she advises the Registry President and Director on issues such as employee benefits and HR policies, risk management, budgeting, vendor contracts, and financial compliance management.
 Christine has served as AFTD Chief Financial Officer since 2017.
 She holds an M.B.A. from Northeastern University and a B.A. in Economics from St. Lawrence University.
 She earned her CPA license working for PricewaterhouseCoopers.

 Scientific Advisory Board of the FTD Disorders Registry

 Our Advisory Board is composed of clinician and researcher volunteers from the FTD and dementia community.
 Each volunteer member is a recognized leader in the fields of FTD disorders, dementia, clinical care, patient registries, and clinical trials.

 Dr. Adam Boxer, University of California, San Francisco, CA (Chair)